-The planned changes to the DSM increase the potential for better recognition of race-based trauma, although more research will be needed to understand the mechanism by which this occurs.
+The changes to the DSM increase the potential for better recognition of race-based trauma, although more research will be needed to understand the mechanism by which this occurs.
 Additionally, current instruments should be expanded and a culturally competent model of PTSD must be developed to address how culture may differentially influence traumatic stress.
-In the meantime, clinicians should educate themselves about the impact of racism in lives of their ethnic minority clients, specifically the connection between racist events and trauma.
+In the meantime, clinicians should educate themselves about the impact of racism in lives of their ethnic minority clients, specifically the connection between racist events and trauma (Williams et al., 2014).

 This discussion was continued at HuffPost Live.
 Watch online!

-Dr. Williams conducts PTSD research and treats PTSD cross-culturally.
+Dr. Williams is an Associate Professor at the University of Connecticut.
+She conducts PTSD research and treats PTSD cross-culturally.
 She offers a monthly webinar for therapists on understanding and connecting with African American clients.
 Visit TZK Seminars to learn more and/or register (6 CEUs).